 Forwarding behavior of the NA may be either point-to-point toward the BH, or it may enable LAN or tree behavior when multiple terminals are connected to the same NA and assigned to the same datapath.

-Identifiers:

-NA-ID

-As defined in Section 6.5

-R1-Port ID

-Represents the port of the NA toward the TE.
-An R1-Port may concurrently serve multiple terminals on a single or multiple datapaths.

-R6-Port ID

-Represents the port of the NA toward the BH.
-An R6-Port may concurrently serve multiple datapaths.

 Backhaul (BH)

 The BH provides the connectivity for the datapath between the NA and the AR.
 It interfaces to NA over R6 and to the AR over R3.
 The BH forwards user payload from the NA to the AR, and vice versa.
 In the case that direct terminal-to-terminal connectivity is enabled on a shared datapath, the BH reflects user payload toward the corresponding terminal, when the terminals are attached to different NAs.